 If you have missed the window, read on to see our less time-sensitive tips.
 No matter where you are in your contract, there are always ways to save!

 It doesn't hurt to haggle

-BT might not be the cheapest telecoms company but it’s the UK’s biggest provider and many customers like the security that comes with a well-established brand.
+BT might not be the cheapest telecoms company, but it is the UK’s biggest provider and many customers like the security that comes with a well-established brand.

-Like other telecoms companies, BT regularly puts up its prices but existing customers don't have to put up with the extra cost – they can haggle their way to a cheaper deal.
+That doesn't mean existing customers have to simply put up with price hikes though – you can haggle their way to a cheaper deal.